JuanFrAguirre/pokedex/README.md

 Just for fun.
-A pokedex done solely with CSS (SASS) and later on updated to be a functioning pokedex with React and Typescript
+A pokedex done solely with CSS (SASS) and later on updated to be a functioning pokedex with React and Typescript.
+Not responsive due to constraints during the initial development, only correctly seen on a Desktop Web Browser